 As you can see in the chart, beef brain is an especially rich source of choline, cholesterol, and DHA.

 Choline is an essential nutrient that benefits our muscles, liver, and brain.
 Organ meats like beef brain are one of nature’s best sources of choline.
-Considering that most people on the standard American diet (SAD) are deficient in choline, beef brain is a great way to restore this deficiency.
+Considering that most people on the standard American diet (SAD) are deficient in choline, beef brain may be effective in restoring choline levels.

 DHA is one of the most essential of all the essential fatty acids.
 While most people think seafood when they think of the omega 3 fats, beef brain is also an excellent source of DHA.
 Just 100 grams of cooked beef brain contains over 700 milligrams of this essential fat.
 That’s around 200% of the RDA.

-Studies show that DHA may reduce inflammation, stress, neurological problems, and more.
+Studies show that DHA may offer anti-inflammatory properties while relieving stress, and promoting cognition and mood.
 DHA-rich foods like beef brain and salmon roe have been prized by pregnant women for millenia.

 Beef brain is second only to pork brain when it comes to providing high-quality dietary cholesterol.
 100 grams of brain contains ten times the cholesterol RDV.

-Contrary to conventional medical opinion, cholesterol isn’t outright bad.
+Contrary to popular belief, cholesterol in our diets isn’t the health concern that it was previously believed to be.
 Our bodies produce — and use — large amounts of cholesterol in order to synthesize important hormones like pregnenolone and DHEA.

 Perhaps the most convincing evidence of cholesterol’s benefits is found in the Framingham heart study of 1948.
 This study found that people with ‘ideal’ cholesterol levels had lower “verbal fluency, attention/concentration, abstract reasoning, and a composite score measuring multiple cognitive domains” than those with ‘high’ cholesterol did.
 Cholesterol is even good for the skin.